 Lucca is situated in the north-western part of Tuscany, a few kilometres from Pisa and from the Versilia coast.
-Discovering Lucca and its territory means to live through the signs of time, through history and art: from the Roman period to the Middle Ages, from the Renaissance to the nineteenth century and modern times.
-Visiting Lucca means discovering the places that Puccini and Boccherini used to love and the roads along which a lot of famous people of the past lived.
-Lucca is magical during the autumn: with its famous walls, crowned with trees and the pedestrian areas in the inner side of the city, it’s a perfect place to pass one (more are better!) day without the summer heat.
-Lucca it’s a green city and it’s perfect for a walk, a ride or a run: enjoy it by foot or bicycle.
-Let’s start the tour!
+Visiting Lucca means discovering the birthplace of composers like Puccini and Boccherini, travelling through the signs of time, through history and art, from the Roman period to the Middle Ages, from the Renaissance to the nineteenth century and modern times.
+Lucca is magical in all seasons, with its famous walls, crowned with trees and the pedestrian areas in the inner side of the city, it’s the perfect place for a walk or a bike ride.

 The most important theatre in Lucca is the Teatro del Giglio.
 Built in 1675, this theatre was extremely successful in the nineteenth century, hosting some of the most important names of that period.
-For this reason, the main representations today are classical.
-Another one is the Teatro di San Girolamo, which is rather peculiar because originallyit was an old church, consecrated in 1446.
+Another one is the Teatro di San Girolamo, which is rather peculiar because originally it was an old church, consecrated in 1446.